ggerganov/llama.cpp/README.md

 **HTTP server**

-We offer a fast, lightweight [OpenAI API](https://github.com/openai/openai-openapi) compatible HTTP server.

-[LLaMA.cpp web server](./examples/server) can be used to serve local models and easily connect them to existing clients.
+[llama.cpp web server](./examples/server) is a lightweight [OpenAI API](https://github.com/openai/openai-openapi) compatible HTTP server that can be used to serve local models and easily connect them to existing clients.

 **Bindings:**